CSC207-UofT/course-project-utinder-1/phase1/design_document.md

 ### A progress report
 #### Open Questions of Struggle
 *open questions your group is struggling with*
-- We are now questioning whether ...
+- We are now questioning whether Posts should contain pictures as our database has a 5 GB limit on storage.
+Therefore, including pictures might take up too much space.

 #### Success
 *what has worked well so far with your design*
 - We have been able to push the android app to the main branch
--
+- The recursive structure for Posts seem to work fine with all the testing so far.

 #### Summary of each member's contribution
 *a summary of what each group member has been working on and plans to work on next*